mazetoken/torpedoNFT/README.md

 ![Torpedo2](img/201.png) ![Torpedo2](img/221.png)

-_Scroll down to see all Torpedos.
-Collect them all._
+_Scroll down to see all Torpedos._

 ## _Torpedos are friendly creatures, but they attack when they are hungry._